Professor Francesca Stavrakopoulou

 She has edited a volume on ancient Israelite and Judahite religions (with John Barton, University of Oxford) called Religious Diversity in Ancient Israel and Judah (T&T Clark, 2010) and another on environmental readings of biblical texts, called Ecological Hermeneutics (with her Exeter colleagues David Horrell, Cherryl Hunt and Chris Southgate; T&T Clark, 2010).
 Further projects underway include a book about the deities Baal and Asherah (OUP) and an anthropological and cultural study of the body in the Bible.
 She is also co-editor of a series of books focusing on biblical characters, called Biblical Refigurations, published by Oxford University Press.

 Alongside her specialism in ancient Israelite and Judahite religions, her research interests include social and religious responses to the dead; materiality and religion; kingship in ancient West Asia/Near East; history and ideology in the Hebrew Bible; methods of historical reconstruction; constructs of ‘popular’ and ‘official’ religion; and ‘secular’ approaches to teaching and learning in biblical studies.

 Francesca's media work includes presenting a three-part BBC documentary series about the Bible and archaeology, called Bible's Buried Secrets, broadcast in the UK on BBC 2 in March 2011, and 'talking head' contributions to various British and American television documentaries.
 She also appears regularly on BBC1's debate shows The Big Questions and Sunday Morning Live, and has discussed biblical scholarship on several radio programmes.

-She supervises a number of postgraduate research students, whose topics include the anthropology of clothing in the Hebrew Bible; ritual humiliation in Judah and the Hebrew Bible; gender conflict in Ezra-Nehemiah; God's penis and divine sexuality; the portrayal of the Queen of Heaven in the Bible and scholarship; an ecological reading of the book of Leviticus; queer theory and the marriage metaphor in prophetic literature.
+She supervises a number of postgraduate research students, whose topics include the divine nature of cult statues, the anthropology of clothing in the Hebrew Bible; ritual humiliation in Judah and the Hebrew Bible; gender conflict in Ezra-Nehemiah; God's penis and divine sexuality; the portrayal of the Queen of Heaven in the Bible and scholarship; an ecological reading of the book of Leviticus; queer theory and the marriage metaphor in prophetic literature.